-Whilst The Oxford Kitchen remains in lockdown, we believe that we will all need a “new normal” going forward, so we have reinvented ourselves.
+Whilst The Oxford Kitchen remains in lockdown, we all need a “new normal” going forward, so we have reinvented ourselves.

-We have shelved our Michelin-starred eatery and plan to re-open a contemporary neighbourhood restaurant in its place called 215 Kitchen & Drinks.
+We have shelved our Michelin-starred eatery and launched a contemporary neighbourhood restaurant in its place called 215 Kitchen & Drinks.
 Its address is, yes you guessed it the same – 215 Banbury Road, Summertown, Oxford where we have held our Michelin Star and 3 Rosettes since 2018.

 215 is our brand new casual-dining neighbourhood restaurant offering Lunch and Dinner from Wednesday to Saturday plus Sunday Lunch.
 In case you were wondering, the 215 team will be conjuring up magical new menu ideas every Monday and Tuesday to be enjoyed for the rest of the week, as well as the odd bit of R&R!